evo-lua/evo-lua.github.io/docs/references/api/namespaces/networking.md

 #### AddRoute

-Registers a new HTTP route for the given `method`.
+Registers a new HTTP route for the given method.
 Routes may include wildcards.
 They're resolved in order of specificity.

 <Function>
 <Parameters>